 Weck Jars are very hard to compare price wise to the other two brands as they are a totally different product.
 You cannot purchase just the lid for these jars since they do not fit on a standard mason jar.
 When purchasing Weck Jars it is an all or nothing deal.
 To get a dozen jars (6 asparagus and 6 mold jars) it cost me a little over $55 with shipping costs added in.
 So 12 jars at $55 is not the best of deals.
 I was also unable to find any type of coupon code or large order discount.
 This would be a pricey option for a starting canner.

 Our winner for the cost comparison section is Harvest Guard!
-Tattler came in at a close second being very comparable but the cost of the replacement gaskets is very high compared to our winner.
+Tattler came in at a close second bbut the cost of the replacement gaskets is very high compared to our winner.
 Weck Jars came in third but as mentioned it’s really not a fair comparison (apples and oranges or since this is canning should I say jams and jellies).

 If you would like to see my spreadsheet price comparison for Tattler vs Harvest Guard please feel free to request it at email@example.com.